NclRSE-Training/git-ultra-novice/_episodes/04-changes.md

 {: .language-bash}

 ~~~
-On branch master
+On branch main

-Initial commit
+No commits yet

 Changes to be committed:
   (use "git rm --cached <file>..." to unstage)
         new file:   peasoup.md

 ~~~
 {: .output}